-In any and every election, it is essential that every person should voice out their decision when choosing someone to take the high seat.
-Thus, this is commonly done through a poll, for this is the best way every person could vote out their ideal candidate for the top position.
-Of course, every person is eligible to vote once they reached 18 years old.
-Thus, this is for the fact that voting in an election is an obligation that every citizen should participate.
-The right to vote is a universal principle and is part of the human rights after all.
+In any and every election, it is essential that every person should be able to voice their decision while choosing someone to take the high seat.
+Therefore, it is commonly done through a poll, for this is the best way for every person to choose their ideal candidate for the top position.
+Of course, every person is eligible to vote once they reach 18 years of age.
+Thus, it is a fact that voting in an election is an obligation that every citizen should participate in.
+The right to vote is a universal principle and is a part of our human rights, after all.

-Sometimes, there is an exception for that rule.
+Sometimes, there is an exception to that rule.
 Some rights, such as the right to vote, can be revoked under particular circumstances.
-Also, this is true when committing a crime, in which convicted felons can be voided of the right to vote.
+This holds true when committing a crime, which is why convicted felons can be voided of the right to vote.
 This rule depends on the law of a particular country or state where it happens.

 So, should felons be allowed to vote?
-Is it their right to retain such right even when incarcerated?
-Or it is to remove this right for them for punishment?
+Is it their right to retain such an important right even when incarcerated?
+Or is it important to remove this right from them as punishment?

 A Person’s Obligation For His Country

 It is essential first to know that a felon, although serving his prison time, is no less than an ordinary citizen of the country.
 Thus, this means that he, the person being incarcerated, should be granted most of the rights that are befitting for him.
-Some of the more fundamental rights can be taken away from him for punishment, as the right for privacy and the freedom to move.
-Some rights should be still granted on him like the right to trial and, of course, the right to vote.
+Some of the more fundamental rights can be taken away from him for punishment, like the right to privacy and the freedom to move.
+However, some rights should still be granted on him like the right to trial and, of course, the right to vote.

 No matter what the status of the person is, may he be disabled, old, or even in prison, they still must fulfill for the country, and that is by voting.

 Laws Being Implemented For Their Right To Vote